caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 if (app.Environment.IsDevelopment())
 {
     // AUTO GENERATED:
-    //* this line enables openapi supportand is added by default when you ✓ enable OpenAPI support* app.MapOpenApi();
+    //* this line enables OpenApi support and is auto generated when you ✓ enable OpenAPI support* app.MapOpenApi();
 }

-// The code below is auto generated app.UseHttpsRedirection();
+// AUTO GENERATED:
+app.UseHttpsRedirection();

 app.UseAuthorization();